mirelark/VanishingRange/docs/architecture/data-architecture.md

 ### 14.3 Retention Policy

 Source data is retained in the source schema for pipeline processing purposes.
-There is no defined retention limit for source data — records are updated incrementally and superseded records are replaced rather than archived.
+There is no defined retention limit for source data; records are updated incrementally and superseded records are replaced rather than archived.
 The source schema does not store historical pipeline run artifacts beyond what is needed for lineage tracking.

 No user data is retained because no user data is collected.